reza-pishva/2-SchoolPreject-VueJS/README.md

 ## Front-end part
 ### vueJs
 ![Education management system](school1.png)
-By clicking [here](https://reza-pishva.github.io/2-school-vue/) you can see some descriptions related to this portfolio.
+By clicking [here](https://reza-pishva.github.io/2-school-vue/) you can see some information related to this portfolio.